gargi-kale/data-interaction-project/README.md

-# Russia–Ukraine War: Global News Coverage Dashboard
+# Mapping the Salience of War

 Graphic Detail–style data journalism dashboard showing global news coverage of the Russia–Ukraine war from February 2022 through May 2026, built from GDELT-derived data.